bruceiv/pegll/examples/axbc/axbc.md

 #### *Testing Results:* Passed

 ### **`A~BC` Grammar Guide**
-The `/` syntax rule after`"ab"` and in front of `as` instructs the parser to recognize the ordered choice of these tokens.
-See the [grammar for details.](../../gogll.md)
+The following grammar tests ordered choice in GoGLL.
+This grammar attempts to exercise ordered choice through the elimination of the `"ab"` branch.
 ```
 package "axbc"
 ```